Rachel Freier: Personal life

 She married David Freier, a Bobover Hasid, with whom she has three sons and three daughters.
 They reside in the Borough Park Hasidic community of Brooklyn.
 Freier credits support from family and her husband for success.
-Freier spends her personal time inspiring Jewish woman in Judaism by speaking at Jewish schools, Jewish organizations i.e. OU Kosher Headquarters and Jewish Federations.
+Freier spends her personal time inspiring Jewish women in Judaism by speaking at Jewish schools, Jewish organizations i.e. OU Kosher Headquarters and Jewish Federations.
 Freier also speaks at Chabad Centers all over the world, inspiring Jewish woman bringing them closer to Judaism known as the "Kiruv Movement".